-Bring the flavor of fall into your home and celebrate the season with fun craft projects for the kids.
+Bring the flavor of fall into your home and celebrate the season with fun, family-friendly craft projects.
 Get inspired with these easy autumn craft ideas that will have your kids falling for crafting this season.

 Fall Foliage: As the leaves start changing colors and falling off the trees, round up the kids and go for a nature walk to gather the different shapes and colors.
 Kids will love using real leaves to make interesting leaf prints on paper this season.
 Simply picking the best leaves and pressing them in a book is fun; but why not make leaf confetti, leaf animals or painted creatures?
 Try creating a leaf crown!
 The options are limitless with leaves.